NickWentworth/portfolio/src/posts/chess/2-move-generation.md

 # Pseudo-Legal Moves

-First, let's consider the generation of [pseudo-legal moves](https://www.chessprogramming.org/Pseudo-Legal_Move), which are defined as moves that follow the rules of each piece's movement patterns, but do not consider the safety of the `King`.
-We begin with generating these, as considering full legality of a move has some extra caveats which will be discussed afterwards.
+First, let's consider the generation of [pseudo-legal moves](https://www.chessprogramming.org/Pseudo-Legal_Move), which are defined as moves that follow the rules of each piece's movement patterns, but do not consider the safety of the king.
+We begin with generating these, as considering full legality of a move has some extra caveats which will be discussed later on.

 To generate pseudo-legal moves for a position, the general process is to iterate through each `Piece` of the actively moving `Color`, and generate a bitboard of possible destination squares for this piece to move to.
 The process for generating moves varies per piece type, so we can roughly split each piece into 3 categories.